OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/active-directory/active-directory-licensing-ps-examples.md

 ## <a name="check-if-user-license-is-assigned-directly-or-inherited-from-a-group"></a>Kullanıcı lisansı doğrudan atanmış veya gruptan devralınan olmadığını denetleyin

-Bir kullanıcı nesnesi için belirli ürün lisans bir gruptan atanmışsa veya doğrudan atanırsa denetlemek mümkündür.
+Bir kullanıcı için olası toocheck belirli ürün lisans bir gruptan atanmışsa veya doğrudan atanırsa nesnesidir.

-Aşağıdaki iki örnek işlevleri tek bir kullanıcıya atamada türünü çözümlemek için kullanılabilir:
+Merhaba iki örnek işlevleri aşağıdaki olabilir üzerinde tek bir kullanıcıya kullanılan atama tooanalyze hello türü:
 ```
-#Returns TRUE if the user has the license assigned directly
+#Returns TRUE if hello user has hello license assigned directly
 function UserHasLicenseAssignedDirectly
 {
     Param([Microsoft.Online.Administration.User]$user, [string]$skuId)

     foreach($license in $user.Licenses)
     {
-        #we look for the specific license SKU in all licenses assigned to the user
+        #we look for hello specific license SKU in all licenses assigned toohello user
         if ($license.AccountSkuId -ieq $skuId)
         {
-            #GroupsAssigningLicense contains a collection of IDs of objects assigning the license
+            #GroupsAssigningLicense contains a collection of IDs of objects assigning hello license
-            #This could be a group object or a user object (contrary to what the name suggests)
+            #This could be a group object or a user object (contrary toowhat hello name suggests)
-            #If the collection is empty, this means the license is assigned directly - this is the case for users who have never been licensed via groups in the past
+            #If hello collection is empty, this means hello license is assigned directly - this is hello case for users who have never been licensed via groups in hello past
             if ($license.GroupsAssigningLicense.Count -eq 0)
             {
                 return $true
             }

-            #If the collection contains the ID of the user object, this means the license is assigned directly
+            #If hello collection contains hello ID of hello user object, this means hello license is assigned directly
-            #Note: the license may also be assigned through one or more groups in addition to being assigned directly
+            #Note: hello license may also be assigned through one or more groups in addition toobeing assigned directly
             foreach ($assignmentSource in $license.GroupsAssigningLicense)
             {
                 if ($assignmentSource -ieq $user.ObjectId)